<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>NorbertDyday</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>DarrellNaich</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/deepseek-forum/which-is-the-best-ide-extension-for-deepseek-integration-40784/</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/llm-forum-other-llms-forum/which-math-skills-are-most-important-for-machine-learning-beginners-30214/</guid>

 </item>